sabinamp/jpademo/README.md

 ### Kotlin-based Maven project with Spring Boot.
 **Dependencies** Spring Web, MySQL, H2, JPA, Dev Tools

-*:white_medium_small_square: GET http://localhost:8080/users: To get a list of all users *:white_medium_small_square: GET http://localhost:8080/user/1: To get a specific user details *:white_medium_small_square: POST http://localhost:8080/user/new: To insert a new user *:white_medium_small_square: PUT http://localhost:8080/user/1: To update a specific user details *:white_medium_small_square: DELETE http://localhost:8080/user/2: To delete a specific user's details The User class is a model class with the following fields:
+* GET http://localhost:8080/users: To get a list of all users
+* GET http://localhost:8080/user/1: To get a specific user details
+* POST http://localhost:8080/user/new: To insert a new user
+* PUT http://localhost:8080/user/1: To update a specific user details
+* DELETE http://localhost:8080/user/2: To delete a specific user's details

+The **User** class is a model class with the following fields:

 | Syntax | Description |
 | ----------- | ----------- |